oduwsdl/raintale/README.md

 1. Create a directory on your system
 2. Copy docker-compose.yml from this repository into that directory
 3. Open a terminal
-4. Type: ```docker-compose run raintale raintale-cmd --help``` to find the list of options
+4. Type: ```docker-compose run raintale tellstory --help``` to find the list of options

 For example to create a raw HTML story suitable for pasting, type the following within that prompt:

 ``
-docker-compose run raintale raintale -i story-mementos.txt --storyteller html -o mystory.html --title "This is My Story Title"	--generated-by "Me"
+docker-compose run raintale tellstory -i story-mementos.txt --storyteller html -o mystory.html --title "This is My Story Title"	--generated-by "Me"
 ``

 The output will be stored in ``mystory.html``.